 Product launch, maintenance, and further development

 The key feature of a SaaS solution is that development does not stop after the product is first launched.
 Your application will constantly evolve, reflecting user feedback and requests.
-You will add new features and deliver fixes to retain your customer base.
+You will add new features and deliver fixes to keep your customer base.

-From that vantage point, a well-configured continuous deployment process is an integral part of SaaS software development.
-Experienced DevOps engineers are responsible for managing the continuous integration and deployment (CI/CD)CI/CD pipeline and automating workflows to ensure successful delivery every time you roll out new features.
+From this perspective, a well-configured continuous deployment process is an integral part of both SaaS and traditional software development.
+Experienced DevOps engineers manage the continuous integration and deployment (CI/CD) pipeline and automating workflows to ensure successful delivery every time you roll out new features.

-Challenges in SaaS development
+Challenges in SaaS Development Life Cycle

 Providing 100% uptime during new releases